Words and images: Jeremy Saunders

 Each binding sits on four rubber bushings, available in three different densities: soft, medium, and hard—which act as the contact points between the bindings and snowboard.
 They function in two ways.
 Firstly, they concentrate pressure onto the edge of the snowboard.
 Secondly, they act as a dampening or shock-absorbing system to decrease chatter for a smoother ride.

 The binding disc sits on the “alumi-ring” which basically enables you to attach the binding to the snowboard.
-The alumi-ring hangs down from kingpins, and allows for the rocking movement.
+The alumi-ring hangs down from kingpins and allows for the rocking movement.

 What all of this allows the binding to do is subtly rock backwards and forwards—from heel to toe and visa-versa—enabling concentration of energy to the edges when engaged, energy release after the turn, and full-time shock-absorption.
 The technology truly works and you will feel the difference from the first turn.
 The movement is subtle but effective and noticeable.
 What you have is a binding designed to work with you to turn the snowboard, unlike other bindings designed to just keep you attached to the snowboard.

 When these bindings first hit the market, many people, including myself, suggested that the movement would sacrifice overall response, reducing edge-to-edge quickness.
-I was skeptical to say the least.
+I was sceptical, to say the least.
 After thoroughly testing the bindings, and developing an understanding of how they work, I came to realise it was the complete opposite.
 Skate-Tech actually increases response.
 Let me explain it to you.

 For example, when you’re carving and the toeside edge is engaged, the hanger pivots at the kingpin, the toeside bushings compress and increase direct pressure to the toeside edge.
 A couple of things are happening at this point.
 The increase in direct pressure to the edge gives you better control and stronger edge hold.
 Equally as important, the toeside bushings are compressing and building up energy.
-At completion of the turn, the energy is released, powering you off the engaged edge and into the new turn.
-In the same way a cambered board flexes during high performance carving, loading up energy during the turn, releasing the energy at the completion of the turn and springing into the next turn—the bindings act in a very similar way.
+At the completion of the turn, the energy is released, powering you off the engaged edge and into the new turn.
+In the same way, a cambered board flexes during high-performance carving, loading up energy during the turn, releasing the energy at the completion of the turn and springing into the next turn—the bindings act in a very similar way.

 This is where Now is taking things to the next level.
 Skate-Tech gives you: